• Skip to primary navigation

 250 ml oil ( I like blending olive, walnut and avocado oils in equal parts (approx 80-85 ml each)

-1 tbsp cider vinegar (wine vinegar will also do a great job) 1 tsp lemon (its juice)
+1 tablespoon cider vinegar (wine vinegar will also do a great job) 1 teaspoon lemon (its juice)

 1 pinch of sea salt